-MBA, FAIM, MAICD
+MBA, FIML, MAICD

 An award-winning Senior Executive who builds and leads high performing teams to deliver transformational change in large volume, complex and highly regulated environments.

 A long-time advocate for higher education, Craig lectures at universities and speaks by invitation on leadership, strategy and management.
-Craig holds a Master of Business Administration from Swinburne University and is a member of the Australian Institute of Company Directors and the Harvard Business Review Advisory Council.
+Craig holds a Master of Business Administration from Swinburne University where he is currently a PhD candidate within the Faculty of Business and Law.

 DipMgt, CAHRI, MCIPD

 Michelle Johnston is the Executive General Manager, People, Brand and Communications.
 Michelle is a senior executive with over 20 years’ experience – responsible for strategically leading the promotion and protection of the organisational brand, the development and enhancement of products and services, and the attraction and retention of competitive talent.